TratonGossink/TratonGossink/README.md

 - 🌱 I am currently learning more about ARKit.
 I think this will have more use cases as the future of VR progresses.

 #### A Little More About Me
-- ⚡I come from a very diversse background professionally and who I am.
+- ⚡I come from a very diverse background professionally and who I am.
 I have raced motocross for many years.